jimhigson/oboe.js-website/content/why.md

 Dropped connections
 -------------------

-Mobile networks go down while requests are being made.
-Today's AJAX frameworks treat responses as wholly successful or wholly unsuccessful.
+Most AJAX frameworks consider requests to be either wholly successful or wholly unsuccessful.
-Even if a request is 90% done when the connection goes down, nothing is shown.

 {{demo "mobile-fail-discrete"}}

+Oboe takes a less dimorphic approach by viewing the HTTP response as a collection of many small parts.
+If the connection is lost it is simply the case that some parts where successful and can be used immediately, while others failed.

-If we use the data that we have, we can show it *now* and only request the missing part when the network comes back.
+If we use the data that we have, as soon as we get it, we can show it *now*.
+When the network returns we need only request the parts that we missed.

 {{demo "mobile-fail-progressive"}}